ipfs-inactive/blog/src/24-uncensorable-wikipedia/index.md

 ### Why put Wikipedia on IPFS?

-There are many benefits of putting this information on IPFS.
-This is a quick summary of points.
+By putting important information like Wikipedia onto the decentralized web, we open many avenues for people to access, hold, cite, and use that information in more durable ways.
+This is a quick summary of the ways IPFS makes these things possible.
 To learn more, visit https://ipfs.io.

 In short, content on IPFS is **harder to attack** and easier to distribute because it’s **peer-to-peer and decentralized**.